taosdata/TDengine/docs/en/02-intro.md

 By making full use of [characteristics of time series data](https://tdengine.com/tsdb/characteristics-of-time-series-data/) and its cloud native design, TDengine Cloud differentiates itself from other time series data cloud services, with the following advantages.

-- **Worry Free**: TDengine Cloud is a fast, elastic, serverless purpose built cloud platform for time-series data.
+- **Worry Free**: TDengine Cloud is a fast, elastic, purpose built cloud platform for time-series data.
 It provides worry-free operations with a fully managed cloud service.
 You pay as you go.

 - **[Simplified Solution](https://tdengine.com/tdengine/simplified-time-series-data-solution/)**: Through built-in caching, stream processing and data subscription features, TDengine provides a simplified solution for time-series data processing.
 It reduces system design complexity and operation costs significantly.